comet-toolkit/punpy/docs/content/punpy_standalone.rst

 GUM (Guide to the Expression of Uncertainty in Measurement) by calculating the Jacobian and using this to propagate the uncertainties.

-For the MC method, the number of MC samples that is used as set as the first argument when creating the MCPropagation object (see example above).
+For the MC method, the number of MC samples that is used is set as the first argument when creating the MCPropagation object (see example above).
 Two approaches can be followed to propagate the MC samples of the input quantities to the measurand, depending on whether the measurement function can be applied to numpy arrays of arbitrary size.

 The most computationally efficient way is to pass an array consisting of all MC steps of an input quantity instead of the input quantity themselves.
 Each of the input quantities will thus get an additional dimension in the MC sample.
 If the measurement function can deal with these higher dimensional arrays by just performing numpy operations, this gives the most computationally efficient MC propagation.